Skip to main content

 • Spring and summer Chinook Salmon seasons and limits are set by the Idaho Fish and Game Commission and issued in separate brochures

-• Seasons and limits for fall Chinook Salmon and Coho Salmon can be found below
+• Seasons and limits for fall Chinook Salmon and Coho Salmon can be found on page 54

-• Fishing for or targeting salmon is prohibited unless a salmon season is specifically opened for that water
+• Fishing for salmon is prohibited unless a salmon season is specifically opened for that water

-• Defined as Rainbow Trout longer than twenty (20) inches in length in the Salmon River drainage (excluding the Lemhi and Pahsimeroi rivers, lakes and reservoirs, and ponds)
+• Defined as Rainbow Trout longer than 20 inches in the Salmon River drainage (excluding the Lemhi and Pahsimeroi rivers, lakes andreservoirs, and ponds)

-• Fishing for or targeting steelhead is prohibited unless a steelhead season is specifically opened for that water (see steelhead seasons/limits)
+• Fishing for steelhead is prohibited unless a steelhead season is specifically opened for that water (see steelhead seasons/ limits on page 53)

 Sturgeon